tschauer/Murawska_etal_2021/README.md

 ## Summary

-This repository contains analysis code for the manuscript ... by Murawska et al. 2021
+This repository contains analysis code for the manuscript "The histone chaperone FACT facilitates heterochromatin spreading through regulation of histone turnover and H3K9 methylation states" by Murawska et al. 2021

 ## Design